ietf-rats-wg/eat/draft-ietf-rats-eat.md

 See {{profiles}} for the detailed description of a profile.

 A profile is identified by either a URL or an OID.
-Typically, the URL will reference a document describing the profile.
+Typically, the URI will reference a document describing the profile.
 An OID is just a unique identifier for the profile.
 It may exist anywhere in the OID tree.
 There is no requirement that the named document be publicly accessible.